puzzlingpursuits/hints/README.md

 <details><summary>Clue 2</summary>
 <p>

-From clue 1, you should have the phrase "shift forward by your age."
-Since Reager wrote this letter to her brother Alfred, you need to figure out Alfred's age when he received the letter.
-The scratchings on the wall and the letter itself should help.
+Notice that the number of ornaments on the tree and the number of letters in the message are the same.

 </p>
 </details>